Coping with Grief

 Her vibrant presence and loving spirit will be deeply missed by all who knew her.

-in memory of Ola Mae Alexander, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Ola Mae Alexander, please visit our floral store.